Objectives: Create a graph of human population growth and use it to predict future growth and identify factors that affect population growth.

 2. How long did it take for the population to double a second time? ___________ A third time? ________________

 Prior to 1950, the death rate was high, which kept the numbers of humans from increasing rapidly.
 In the 19th Century, the agricultural revolution increased food production.
-The industrial revolution improved methods of transporting food and other good.
-In the 20th Century, advances in medicine, sanitation and nutrition have decreased the death rates further.
+In the 20th Century, advances in medicine, sanitation and nutrition decreased the death rates further.
 These factors combined to produce the rapid growth of the human population in the 20th century.

-Most countries are trying to reduce their growth rate.
-Zero population growth means that as many people are being born as there are dying - to achieve zero population growth, each couple would need to have no more than two children (to replace the parents).
+Zero population growth means that as many people are being born as there are dying - to achieve zero population growth, each couple would need to have no more than two children, which will eventually replace the parents in the population.
 Even if this number is achieved, the population will continue to grow because the parents will still live on for decades, as their children have children and their children have children..and so forth.
-The United States reached zero population growth in the 1980's, and yet the overall population of the US still increases.

 6. What factors contributed to the rapid increase in populations in the 20th century?